A lot or a little?

 Is it any good?

-The added voice-recording features are pretty neat, allowing struggling writers to get their ideas out verbally as a pre-writing strategy.
+This tool is versatile and easy to use for kids of many ages.
+The pictures are engaging and show diversity; the prompts get kids thinking critically and creatively.
+Kids will enjoy writing and sharing within the app, and they can access saved pieces for revising and editing.
+The added voice-recording features are pretty neat, allowing struggling writers to get their ideas out verbally as a prewriting strategy.
 Younger kids can practice oral storytelling and expressing their ideas.
-The developer's website is chockful of other ideas to extend learning, whether at school or at home.
-This is a must-have app for homeschoolers.
+The developer's website is chock-full of other ideas to extend learning, whether at school or at home.

 Not every written work has to be perfect and publishable.
 Praise thoughts and ideas over conventions and correctness.
 Work together to polish select pieces of writing rather than all.